Korea, Republic of

 Double taxation avoidance agreements

-Korea currently has treaties with the below mentioned countries as of January 2023: In order to apply the reduced withholding rates under tax treaties, an application form must be submitted to the Korean entity paying the income (acting as a withholding agent) with a document providing that the applicant is a beneficiary of domestic-source income.
+Korea currently has income tax treaties with 95 countries as of December 2023: In order to apply the reduced withholding rates under tax treaties, an application form must be submitted to the Korean entity paying the income (acting as a withholding agent) with a document providing that the applicant is a beneficiary of domestic-source income.

 Czech Republic Malaysia Tajikistan